COLLABORATIVE MEDICAL DEVICE DESIGN INITIATIVE

-We will achieve these objectives through a series of exchange visits, outreach programmes and project challenges during 2018 to 2020.
+These objectives were achieved through a series of exchange visits, outreach programmes and project challenges from 2018 to 2020.

-The project has been developed by Prof. Dominic Eggbeer and Prof. Divya Mehrotra in collaboration with Peter Evans, Dr Katie Beverley and other colleagues.
+The project was developed by Prof. Dominic Eggbeer and Prof. Divya Mehrotra in collaboration with Peter Evans, Dr Katie Beverley and other colleagues.

 The UK team, led by Prof. Eggbeer, has worked in the field of advanced design engineering technologies for healthcare since 1998.
 Dr Eggbeer is Head of Surgical & Prosthetic Design (SPD) at PDR, Cardiff Metropolitan University.
 Through collaboration, research undertaken by the SPD team focuses on understanding the needs of patients and NHS specialists, then developing new methods that improve patient outcomes or the efficiency of procedures.

-Together, the team will ensure the solutions developed during the project are long-term sustainable and affordable.
+Together, the team ensured the solutions developed during the project are long-term sustainable and affordable.

-The funding will allow exchange visits, outreach activities and development of research that is essential to co-develop the application of advanced design engineering technologies that are appropriate to the Indian context.
+The funding allowed exchange visits, outreach activities and development of research that is essential to co-develop the application of advanced design engineering technologies that are appropriate to the Indian context.

 KEEP UP TO DATE

 This blog section will be used to post findings from the project and encourage a network of international collaboration.
 The ambition is to launch new research projects that address the issues raised during the exchange visits.